6 Ways Microbes Fight Climate Change

 Microbes, including bacteria and fungi, are crucial to maintaining healthy soil and combating climate change.
 Here are six ways that soil microbes help fight global warming.

-Carbon sequestration is capturing and storing carbon dioxide from the atmosphere, and soil microbes play a crucial role in this process.
 Soil microbes are essential to carbon sequestration.
-Through photosynthesis, certain bacteria and algae convert carbon dioxide into organic matter, then stored in the soil.
+Certain bacteria and algae convert carbon dioxide into organic matter, which is then stored in the soil.
 This helps remove excess carbon dioxide from the atmosphere, mitigating the effects of global warming.

 Nitrogen is a crucial nutrient for plant growth, but it must be in the proper form for plants to use it.
 Soil microbes play a critical role in the nutrient cycling process.
 They break down organic matter, such as dead plants and animals, and release essential nutrients into the soil.
 These nutrients can then be taken up by plants and used for growth and development.